-By invoking "Same Value," the user may specify a common value for an individual word, or for a sequences of words.
+By invoking "Same Value," the user may specify a common value for an individual word, or for a sequence of words.
 The word sequence may be contiguous or irregular.
-By invoking "Random Value," the user may populate an individual word, or a sequences of words with random numerical values.
-As with the other two word value modes, the word sequence for the random values may be contiguous or irregular.
+By invoking "Random Value," the user may populate an individual word, or a sequence of words with random numerical values.